ParallelMaths/parallel/pages/8-02-jurassic-park.md

 ## 2. Jurassic Park mathematics

 Jurassic Park is one of Steven Spielberg’s most famous films, and it is based on the idea that biotechnology could use preserved DNA to bring dinosaurs back to life.
-However, it stars a mathematician, Dr Ian Malcolm (played by Jeff Goldblum), who specializes in a branch of mathematics known as "Chaos Theory".
+However, one of its main characters is a mathematician, Dr Ian Malcolm (played by Jeff Goldblum), who specializes in a branch of mathematics known as "Chaos Theory".
 He tries to explain chaos theory in this clip (but he does not bother discussing the mathematical equations behind chaos theory).

 @[youtube](5cVLUPwrSmU?rel=0)